tsgates/arch-wiki-markdown/wiki/Keyboard_Shortcuts.md

 2. Hit Ctrl+k to enter the "Google search" field.
 3. Hit F12 to paste the buffer, instead of moving the mouse pointer to the field and center-click to paste.

+Note:Shift+Insert has a similar yet different functionality, see #X11:
+Shift+Insert inserts the clipboard buffer, not the x-selection-paste buffer.
+In some applications, these two buffers are mirrored.

 The method suggested here uses three packages available in the official
 repositories: